Updated November 9, 2021

 3. Write a Job Description

 Once you’re confident you know your HR needs, you can write a job description.
-In addition to the functional requirements you’re seeking to fill in 2015, it’s important to include key personality traits that will support long term, team-oriented success.
+In addition to the functional requirements you’re seeking to fill, it’s important to include key personality traits that will support long term, team-oriented success.
 Take special care to include the leadership style of the position’s manager as well as the company culture and interview those who already perform the job to identify the personality traits and interests that make them successful (or not) and include that in hiring criteria as well.

 4. Get Referrals